Nguyễn Văn Thiệu: Tet Offensive

 Mobilization and token anti-corruption campaigns were carried out.
 Three of the four ARVN corps commanders were replaced for poor performance during the offensive.
 Thiệu also established a National Recovery Committee to oversee food distribution, resettlement, and housing construction for the new refugees.
 The government perceived a new determination among the ordinary citizens, especially among previously apathetic urbanites who were angered by the communist attacks.

 Thiệu used the period to consolidate his personal power.
 His only real political rival was Vice President Kỳ.
 In the aftermath of Tết, Kỳ supporters in the military and the administration were quickly removed from power, arrested, or exiled.
 A crack-down on the South Vietnamese press followed and there was a return of some of Diệm's Cần Lao members to positions of power.
 Within six months, the populace began to call him "the little dictator".
 Over the next few years, Kỳ became increasingly sidelined to the point of irrelevance.

+During the time of Thiệu, the Land to the Tiller project carried out in Vietnam from 1970 to 1973 was based on a proposal by Roy Prosterman, a prominent American "land-rights activist", who the US government of the time recruited within its efforts against Viet Cong in South Vietnam.
+Drawing on experiences in other countries (particularly in Latin America), Prosterman proposed a "land-to-the-tiller" program to compete with the Viet Cong for the allegiance of the peasants.
+The plan mimicked the communists' land expropriation strategy, coupled with monetary compensation to the former landowners.
+On 26 March 1970, with the war still underway, the government of South Vietnam began implementation of the Land-to-the-Tiller program following Prosterman's model.
+In total, the United States financed 339 million US dollars of the reform's 441 million dollars of expenses.
+Individual holdings were limited to 15 hectares.
+Legal titles were extended to peasants in areas under control of the South Vietnamese government to whom land had previously been distributed by the Viet Cong.